-Community Phase 2.2: Blue Grama-Western Wheatgrass/Sedges/Prairie Sagewort (Bouteloua gracilis-Pascopyrum smithii/Carex spp./Artemisia frigida)
+Community Phase 2.2: Blue Grama/Sedges/Western Wheatgrass (Bouteloua gracilis/Carex spp./Pascopyrum smithii)

-This Community Phase is similar to Community Phase 1.2 but has now been colonized by exotic cool-season grasses (often Kentucky bluegrass, smooth brome, crested wheatgrass, Canada bluegrass, and/or annual bromes).
+This Community Phase is similar to Community Phase 1.2 but has now been colonized by exotic cool-season grasses (often Kentucky bluegrass, smooth brome, crested wheatgrass, and/or annual bromes).
 These exotics, however, are present in smaller amounts with the community still dominated by native grasses.
-The shrub component is largely prairie sagewort and often includes prairie rose and western snowberry.

 This community phase is often dispersed throughout a pasture in an overgrazed/undergrazed pattern, typically referred to as patch grazing.
 Some overgrazed areas will exhibit the impacts of heavy use, while the ungrazed areas will have a build-up of litter and increased plant decadence.
 This is a typical pattern found in properly stocked pastures grazed season-long.
-As a result, Kentucky bluegrass tends to increase more in the undergrazed areas while the more grazing tolerant short-statured species, such as blue grama and sedges, increase in the heavily grazed areas.
+As a result, Kentucky bluegrass tends to increase more in the undergrazed areas while the more grazing tolerant short statured species, such as blue grama and sedges, increase in the heavily grazed areas.
 If present, Kentucky bluegrass may increase under heavy grazing.